Cory Snyder: Early life

-Career

 Playing career

 Snyder received a full baseball scholarship to Brigham Young University, where he played for the BYU Cougars baseball team.
 In his first game with BYU, during his first three at-bats, he hit three home runs on three consecutive pitches.
 He was named 1982 Freshman of the Year.

 In 1983, Snyder played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League (CCBL).
 He batted .321 for the season, belting a league-record 22 home runs, including homers in four consecutive at-bats on July 7–8.
 Snyder led the Mariners to the league title, and was named the league's outstanding pro prospect.
 He was inducted into the Cape Cod Baseball League Hall of Fame in 2003.
 Snyder played for the USA team in the 1983 Pan American Games in Venezuela and is on the list of Pan American Games medalists in baseball.

 In early 1984, he moved to Camarillo, California.
 In June 1984, Snyder was drafted by the Cleveland Indians as the 4th overall pick in the 1st round of the 1984 Major League Baseball draft.
 He was on the 1984 College Baseball All-America Team.

 In August 1984, in the 1984 Summer Olympics, Snyder was on the first United States national baseball team, which earned a silver medal in baseball at the 1984 Summer Olympics.

 In 1985, Snyder received the Eastern League Most Valuable Player Award.

 In May 1986, while playing for the Maine Guides, Snyder was sued after an incident where he threw his bat towards the backstop, but due to pine tar in his hands, it flew into the stands and hit two women sitting in the front row, breaking one of their noses and cracking the dental plate and bloodying the lip of the other.
 A judge dismissed the charges in the criminal case.
 In March 1988, Snyder settled the civil charges out of court.